Bigsy/Clojars-MCP-Server/README.md

 }
 ```

-The tool name and description are specifically designed to help Claude understand that this tool is for retrieving version information from Clojars.
-When users ask about Clojars dependencies, Claude can recognize that this tool is appropriate for the task based on:
+The tool name and description are specifically designed to help Claude understand that this tool is for retrieving the latest version of Clojars dependencies.
+When users ask about Clojars dependency versions, Claude can recognize that this tool is appropriate for the task based on:
-- The tool name `get_clojars_version` explicitly mentions Clojars
+- The tool name `get_clojars_latest_version` explicitly indicates it fetches the latest version from Clojars
 - The description specifies it's for "Clojars dependency (Maven artifact)"
 - The example format shows a typical Clojars dependency pattern